 Places To Visit In Andalucia

 Each of Andalucia’s Villages villages are whitewashed and set against mountain backdrops and stunning landmark architecture such as Alcázar castle in Seville, Mezquita Mosque-Cathedral and Granada’s Alhambra palace.
+With this many beautiful villages and towns, an Andalucia road trip is a must-have experience.
 If that’s not reason enough I have listed 7 more reasons to visit Andalucia below.

 7 Reasons To Visit Andalucia Now